dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 because it can't possibly make the overall expression equate to `true`.
 This is known as *short-circuit evaluation*.

-This example considers two `Bool` values and only allows access if both values are `true`:
+The next example considers two `Bool` values and only allows access if both values are `true`.

 ```swift
 let enteredDoorCode = true